 Doug is Co-Chair of the firm's Media & Entertainment Industry Group and the firm's Advertising, Technology & Media Group.
 He has more than 35 years' experience representing the entertainment and media industries, including individuals and multinational companies in motion picture, publishing, advertising, marketing, promotions, unfair competition, intellectual property, and e-commerce matters.
-He is the author of two books on advertising law – Please be Ad-Vised: A Legal Reference Guide for the Advertising Executive, now in its 6th edition and Legal Problems in Advertising, now in its 9th edition.
-Doug is a member of the firm’s Social and Digital Media Task Force and co-editor of the Social Media White Paper entitled Network Interference: A Legal Guide to the Commercial Risks and Rewards of the Social Media Phenomenon.
+He is the author of Please be Ad-Vised: A Legal Reference Guide for the Advertising Executive, now in its 7th edition, to be published on April 15, 2014.
+Doug is a member of the firm’s Social and Digital Media Task Force and co-editor of the Social Media White Paper, entitled Network Interference: A Legal Guide to the Commercial Risks and Rewards of the Social Media Phenomenon.
 Doug serves as legal adviser to several worldwide trade organizations and is General Counsel to the Association of National Advertisers, the Advertising Research Foundation, and the Advertising Council.
 He is also the chief negotiator for the Joint Policy Committee on Broadcast Talent Union Relations, the multi-employer bargaining unit for the advertising industry that negotiates the multi-billion dollar commercials collective bargaining agreements with SAG-AFTRA and the American Federation of Musicians.
-In addition, Doug is the founder and Chairman of the Global Advertising Lawyers Alliance (GALA), a network of independent law firms, located in more than 50 countries that have expertise in advertising and marketing law, and the Party of We, a website dedicated to debate relating to the Internet.
+In addition, Doug is the founder of the Global Advertising Lawyers Alliance (GALA), a network of independent law firms that have expertise in advertising and marketing law with members in more than 50 countries.
+In 2012, Doug created the Party of We, a website dedicated to debates and conversations related to the Internet.

 Doug is a frequent speaker, writer and media commentator on a variety of subjects involving media, entertainment, advertising and marketing-related legal topics for the Association of National Advertisers, the World Federation of Advertising, the American Advertising Federation, the International Advertising Association, and advertising agency networks and clubs throughout the world.